ziwon-park/zzziito.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Aspiring Robotics Software Engineer specializing in perception for outdoor mobile robots.
 Recent graduate from **Kyung Hee University** with a dual major in **Electronic Engineering** and **Software Convergence**, Robot Vision Track(August 2024).
 Gained industry experience through internships at **NAVER LABS** and ROBROS.
-Passionate about advancing mobile robot perception to create more capable and intelligent autonomous systems.

 {style="text-align: justify;"}